lart-bangor/research-assistant/docs/source/users/installation.rst

    prints something like "Python 3.10.10".
 This means python has installed correctly and you're ready to continue.

 #.
-From the Terminal, install the Research Client with the command
+From the Terminal, install the Research Assistant with the command
    :code:`pip3 install research-client`.

    This will download and install the research-client and all its dependencies (other than Chrome,